GoogleCloudPlatform/specialized-training-content/courses/DSL/challenge-mlprep/challenge-lab.md

 ## Introduction

+Your company has begun the process of scaling out their new mobile payment service to a broader user base, however there is a persistent concern of fraudulent transactions.
+Your support team is able to work with customers resolve these tickets when the fraudulent transaction slips past your current rules-based fraud detection system, but this is time-consuming for that team.
+The ultimate goal is to have a better AI-powered system for detecting fraudulent transactions to alleviate the pressure on the support team and improve customer experience.

-The data scientists at your company have successfully trained a prototype model for **INSERT USE CASE** using a representative data sample.
-However, in moving to production, they are running across multiple issues.
+The data scientists at your company have successfully trained a proof-of-concent model for detecting fraduluent transactions using a data sample provided by the team managing the relational database.
+However, the data scientists are concerned that the distribution of their data sample is not truly representative of all transactions occuring and wish to be able to train the model on a much larger dataset.
+Additionally, there are other issues that will have to be addressed before moving into production.

   1. The data preparation and feature engineering code is all written using the Pandas package in Jupyter notebooks.
 Though this works well for the sample data stored in a single CSV file, this approach does not scale to the entire dataset.
   2. The model training code is currently being manually executed by the data science team.
 In production, they want to be able to orchestrate feature engineering, model training, and model deployment in a more automated fashion.